About The UAE

 Corporate Treasury in United Arab Emirates

-The United Arab Emirates (UAE) is one of the fastest-growing economies in the Middle East, and acts as a financial hub for the region and Africa.
+The UAE, which is a federation of seven states (Abu Dhabi, Ajman, Dubai, Fujairah, Ras al Khaimah, Sharjah and Umm al Quwain), is one of the fastest-growing economies in the Middle East, and serves as a financial hub for the region and Africa.
 Here, we highlight some of the key benefits relevant to treasury and cash management in the UAE.

 Financial Market Development

-- The World Economic Forum ranks the UAE 20th in the world for financial market development in The Global Competitiveness Report 2015-2016.
+- The World Economic Forum ranks the UAE 31st in the world for its financial system in The Global Competitiveness Report 2018.

-- It ranks the UAE 21st in the world for the soundness of its banks, while it rates it third for ease of access to loans and 21st for financing through local equity markets.
+- It ranks the UAE 50th in the world for the soundness of its banks, while it rates it ninth for venture capital availability, and 33rd for banks’ regulatory capital ratios.

 - The UAE has no foreign-exchange controls.

-- There are more than 30 free-trade zones, known as Free Zones, in the UAE that have special tax, customs and imports regimes, as well as their own regulations.
-Each Free Zone is designed around one or more business category and only offers licenses to companies in these categories.
+- There are more than 40 free-trade zones, known as Free Zones, in the UAE that have special tax, customs and imports regimes, as well as their own regulations.
+Each Free Zone is designed around one or more business categories and only offers licenses to companies in these categories.

 Sophistication of Banking Systems

-- The UAE has 23 domestic banks and 28 foreign banks, as well as 121 foreign bank representative offices.
-The 10 largest banks account for around 70% of total banking assets.
-Islamic banks in the UAE account for around 20% of the banking sector's total assets.
+- The UAE has 22 domestic banks and 38 foreign banks, while around 70 banks also have a representative office.
+The three largest banks are majority state-owned.
+There are eight dedicated Islamic banks in the UAE which account for around 20% of the banking sector's total assets.

-- Dubai is the world's largest centre for sukuk listings at USD 49.06 billion.
+- Dubai is the world's largest centre for sukuk listings, which totalled USD 59.22 billion at the end of 2018.
 Conventional bonds issued by governments and corporations are also available.

 - The banking industry is regulated by the Central Bank of the United Arab Emirates.
 Regulation is in line with international standards.